General Conference

 Get involved!
 Serve on committees at your local church.
 Lead a Bible study, start a reading group, volunteer, serve as liturgist and guest preacher.
 Be active in your district and annual conference as well.
 Attend programs and events, join teams and committees (your annual conference surely has vacancies needing to be filled), write for your conference publications, serve as a lay voting member to annual conference, submit legislation to annual conference, and support the good work of others in your church, district, and conference.
 Be present and engaged.
 Make friends.

 Let people know you’re interested in becoming a delegate.
-Your conference United Women in Faith can be great supporters and cheerleaders, and don’t be afraid to work with other groups in your conference to discern and nurture a “slate” of nominees that can bring multiple voices to the decision-making table, especially those voices that may be underrepresented.
+Your conference United Women in Faith can be great supporters and cheerleaders, and don’t be afraid to seek endorsements and work with other groups in your conference to discern and nurture a “slate” of nominees that can bring multiple voices to the decision-making table, especially those voices that may be underrepresented.
+Be sure to check your conference rules about any campaigning restrictions.

 Take current delegates out for coffee or a meal and ask them about their experience and insight.
 And be sure to thank them for their service!

 Officially, you’ll need to follow your conference’s procedure for declaring your interest, which will likely include submitting a photo and some biographical information and answering some questions.
-These requests may begin as early as next year, in 2026, to help your annual conference members get to know you before voting in 2027.
+You’ll also want to prepare a short speech.
+Deadlines for this information will be a few weeks to even a few months before your annual conference session so members get to know you before voting.
+Check your conference rules for the declaration procedure, or feel free to reach out to me.

 Get elected!